sjbylo/container-workshop/00-workshop-setup/README.md

 # Fork the example app repository in Github

 First you need to fork the example app repository.
-Log into your own Githug account (or create one), then go to the example repository located here:
+Log into your own Github account (or create one), then go to the example repository located here:

 ```
 https://github.com/sjbylo/flask-vote-app